Workspaces

 Delete a Workspace

-There are two ways to delete a Workspace:
+There are two ways to open Workspace Settings:

 - Go to Build Settings > Workspace and click the cog.